In this post, we take a tour of the most popular machine learning algorithms.

 Dimensionality Reduction Algorithms

-Like clustering methods, dimensionality reduction seek and exploit the inherent structure in the data, but in this case in an unsupervised manner or order to summarise or describe data using less information.
+Like clustering methods, dimensionality reduction seek and exploit the inherent structure in the data, but in this case in an unsupervised manner or order to summarize or describe data using less information.

 This can be useful to visualize dimensional data or to simplify data which can then be used in a supervised learning method.
 Many of these methods can be adapted for use in classification and regression.